Resume Tips

 4. Emphasize Transferable Skills

-Find transferable skills that could be useful in the desired role or industry.
-These can include abilities such as leadership, communication, problem-solving and teamwork.
-This showcases your adaptability and suitability for different job posts.
+Highlight transferable skills that would be beneficial in the envisioned role or industry.
+These can include abilities like management, communication, problem-solving and teamwork.
+This demonstrates your flexibility and suitability for different job positions.

 5. Keep It Concise and Well-Structured